Civitates Orbis Terrarum – Braun / Hogenberg 1574–1618

 Limited Edition: 300 copies

-Binding: Leather with gold decorations
+Binding: Full-leather binding with decorative gold tooling

 Commentary: 6 volumes by Max Schefold